 Essay 1: Describe your short-term and long-term career goals.
 How can the UCLA Anderson experience add value to your professional development?
 (500 words maximum)

-UCLA Anderson has done away with the preamble to this question that last year outlined the school’s defining principles and plunged straight into a forthright request for your career goals.
+UCLA Anderson has done away with the preamble to this question that in previous years outlined the school’s defining principles and now plunges straight into a forthright request for your career goals.
 And considering you have just 500 words available for this entire essay, we recommend that you exercise this same kind of expediency with your response.
 Avoid going into excessive detail about your past, but be sure to offer enough information to provide context and support for your stated goals so that the progression from one stage of your professional career to the next is clear and reasonable.

-Once your goals have been firmly stated and given context, explain how being a UCLA Anderson MBA student is a key step in achieving them.
-You need to demonstrate that you have dedicated just as much thought—or maybe even more—to why you want to study at UCLA Anderson as you have to where you want to go in your career.
-Think carefully about what you need to learn or experience (with respect to skills, network, and knowledge base) to be able to reach your stated aspirations and then detail which specific resources and opportunities at UCLA Anderson you believe will allow you to do so.
-Your goal is to convince the admissions committee that the school is the missing link between who and where you are now and who and where you envision yourself in the future.
+Once your goals have been firmly stated and contextualized, explain how being a UCLA Anderson MBA student is a key step in achieving them.
+You need to demonstrate that you have dedicated just as much thought—if not more—to why you want to study at UCLA Anderson as you have to where you want to go in your career.
+Think carefully about what you need to learn or experience (with respect to skills, network, and knowledge base) to be able to reach your stated aspirations and then detail which specific resources and opportunities at the school you believe will allow you to do so.
+Your goal is to convince the admissions committee that UCLA Anderson is the missing link between who and where you are now and who and where you envision yourself in the future.

 The basic components of this essay prompt are elements of a traditional personal statement, so we encourage you to download your free copy of the mbaMission Personal Statement Guide.
 In this complimentary publication, we offer a detailed discussion of how to approach such queries and craft an effective essay response, along with multiple illustrative examples.